 - Exact readout at arbitrary time and value?

 - Must stall readers...
 And add complexity...

-- br_read_lock() to update counter, br_write_lock() to read counter (can use per_cpu() in 2.6)
+- br_read_lock() to update counter, br_write_lock() to read counter (use per cpu() spinlocks in 2.6)

 - Moderate latency for readout

 - Moderate overhead for read

 - RCU and flags, readers block if flag set

 - Untried, not clear this is a good approach

-- Friendly advice: tolerate uncertainty!!!
+- Friendly advice...
+Tolerate uncertainty!!!

-brlock Counter